mahnooriftikharrr/Two-Step/README.md

 ## What it does

 TWOSTEP is an adaptive music therapy platform designed for gait rehabilitation.
 It captures the rhythm of a patient’s steps—simulated via keyboard input in our prototype, with future integration for wearables like the Apple Watch—and compares it to a therapeutic target BPM.
 The system then generates music that continuously adapts its tempo, style, and energy based on patient progress.
-By evolving alongside the patient’s movement, PLUME transforms therapy into a personalized and motivating experience.
+By evolving alongside the patient’s movement, TwoStep transforms therapy into a personalized and motivating experience.

 ## How we built it